Barneylyw/Bike-Aux/README.md

 --Overall design Considerations--
 - as small as possible
 - minimize the number of re-order PCBs due to non-design related issues
+- ICs should be as cheap as possible

 (All blue texts are links to component datasheet)